angular/angular-cli/packages/ngtools/webpack/README.md

 * `i18nOutFile`.
 Optional and only used for View Engine compilations.
 The name of the file to write extractions to.
 * `i18nOutFormat`.
 Optional and only used for View Engine compilations.
 The format of the localization file where extractions will be written to.
 * `locale`.
 Optional and only used for View Engine compilations.
 Locale to use for i18n.
+* `suppressZoneJsIncompatibilityWarning`.
+Optional, defaults to `false`.
+A Zone.js incompatibility warning is shown when the compilation target is ES2017+.
+Zone.js does not support native async/await in ES2017+.
+These blocks are not intercepted by zone.js and will not triggering change detection.
+See https://github.com/angular/zone.js/pull/1140 for more information.

 ## Features
 The benefits and ability of using [`@ngtools/webpack`](https://www.npmjs.com/~ngtools) standalone from the Angular CLI as presented in [Stephen Fluin's Angular CLI talk](https://youtu.be/uBRK6cTr4Vk?t=6m45s) at Angular Connect 2016: